-

 Pempeth is the result of my work based on my previous private messaging TEP.
 The protocol draft has matured and there are now implementations! (see the page).
-Most notable is a Wordpress plugin, active on this site.
+Most notable is a WordPress plugin, active on this site.

 The development of that plugin also sparked an XRDS plugin, which I have also released (despite its somewhat cryptic interface).